Staten Island Meeting

 Meeting for Worship is not necessarily completely silent.
 Participants may be moved by the spirit to respectfully share vocal ministry.
 That includes you, even when it’s your first meeting; but please note that vocal ministry is not a sermon nor a debate, nor is it idle chatter.
 It’s only the concise expression of “that of God within.”
 It is customary for an individual to speak no more than once during a single Meeting for Worship.

 You will know Meeting for Worship is in session if no one verbally greets you when you enter.
 That does not mean you are not welcome.
 You are welcome!
-During the winter we meet at Every Thing Goes Book Cafe (“ETG“).
-In warmer months, we alternate between ETG and the beach.
-For more specifics please click CONTACT.
+Meetings sometimes take place at the Every Thing Goes Book Cafe (“ETG“) and, in warmer months, the beach.
+For upcoming dates and locations please click CONTACT.